Benito Mussolini: Views on antisemitism and race

-Over the span of his career, Mussolini's views and policies regarding Jews and antisemitism were often inconsistent, contradictory, and radically shifted depending on the situation.
-Most historians have generally labeled him as a political opportunist when it came to the treatment of the Jews rather than following a sincere belief.
-Mussolini considered Italian Jews to be Italians, but this belief may have been influenced more by his anti-clericalism and the general mood of Italy at the time, which denounced the abusive treatment of the Jews in the Roman Ghetto by the Papal States until the Unification of Italy.
-Although Mussolini had initially disregarded biological racism, he was a firm believer in national traits and made several generalisations about Jews.
-Mussolini blamed the Russian Revolution of 1917 on "Jewish vengeance" against Christianity with the remark "Race does not betray race ...
+Mussolini's views and policies regarding Jews and antisemitism were inconsistent, contradictory, and radically shifted depending on the situation.
+Historians have labeled him as a political opportunist when it came to the treatment of the Jews rather than following a sincere belief.
+Mussolini considered Italian Jews to be Italians, but this belief may have been influenced more by his anti-clericalism and the general mood of Italy, which denounced the abusive treatment of the Jews in the Roman Ghetto by the Papal States until the Unification of Italy.
+Although Mussolini had initially disregarded scientific racism, he was a firm believer in national traits and made generalisations about Jews.
+Mussolini blamed the Russian Revolution of 1917 on "Jewish vengeance" against Christianity with the remark: "Race does not betray race ...
 Bolshevism is being defended by the international plutocracy.
 That is the real truth."
 He also made an assertion that 80% of Soviet leaders were Jewish.
-Yet, within a few weeks, he contradicted himself with the remark "Bolshevism is not, as people believe, a Jewish phenomenon.
+Within a few weeks, he contradicted himself with the remark: "Bolshevism is not, as people believe, a Jewish phenomenon.
 The truth is that Bolshevism is leading to the utter ruin of the Jews of Eastern Europe."

-In the early 1920s, Mussolini stated that Fascism would never raise a "Jewish Question" and in an article he wrote he stated "Italy knows no antisemitism and we believe that it will never know it", and then elaborated, "let us hope that Italian Jews will continue to be sensible enough so as not to give rise to antisemitism in the only country where it has never existed."
+In the early 1920s, Mussolini stated that Fascism would never raise a "Jewish Question" and in an article he stated: "Italy knows no antisemitism and we believe that it will never know it...let us hope that Italian Jews will continue to be sensible enough so as not to give rise to antisemitism in the only country where it has never existed".
 In 1932, Mussolini during a conversation with Emil Ludwig described antisemitism as a "German vice" and stated that "There was 'no Jewish Question' in Italy and could not be one in a country with a healthy system of government."
-On several occasions, Mussolini spoke positively about Jews and the Zionist movement, although Fascism remained suspicious of Zionism after the Fascist Party gained power.
+On several occasions, Mussolini spoke positively about Jews and Zionism, although fascism remained suspicious of Zionism after the Fascist Party gained power.
 In 1934, Mussolini supported the establishment of the Betar Naval Academy in Civitavecchia to train Zionist cadets, arguing that a Jewish state would be in Italy's interest.